MacareuxDigital/ansible-c5-ma/README.md

   *It will generate [username.pem] [username.pen.pub] files.

+## Get ready a server

-## Execute CloudFormation script & confirms SSH access
+### Execute CloudFormation script & confirm SSH access

-**I haven't published CloudFormation Script yet.** Just launch an Amazon LINUX EC2 instance with public IP access, then setup DNS record to be accessible from domain name.
+**I haven't published CloudFormation Script yet.** Just launch an Amazon LINUX EC2 instance with public IP address, then setup DNS record to be accessible from domain name.

 - Execute `ec2-simple`  CloudFormation Script to launch an EC2 Instance.
 (OR you could create an instance manually)
 - Obtain an IP address of the EC2 instance